 - Bulging and herniated discs

-These spinal conditions can cause the vertebrae, intervertebral discs, muscles, ligaments, or other tissues to inflame and shift out of place, which can crowd space in the spinal canal.
-If a spinal nerve root (or even the spinal cord) becomes compressed by these wayward elements of the spine, significant pain and discomfort can be experienced.
+These spinal conditions can cause the vertebrae, intervertebral discs, muscles, ligaments and other tissues to inflame and shift out of place, which can crowd space in the spinal canal.
+If a spinal nerve root (or the spinal cord) becomes compressed by these wayward elements of the spine, significant pain and discomfort can be experienced.

 Many patients find relief from neurogenic and vascular claudication by sitting down or stooping.
 These activities tend to cause the spine to bend outward, which stretches the spine and can relieve compressed nerves.
-Other treatments, such as pain medications, physical therapy, hot and/or cold compresses, chiropractics, and acupuncture can also provide relief.
-Individuals who fail to respond to these treatments after weeks or months may want to consider the safe and effective outpatient procedures performed at Laser Spine Institute.
-Contact us to learn more and to schedule a complimentary review of your CT scan or MRI.
+Other treatments, such as pain medications, physical therapy, hot and/or cold compresses, chiropractics and acupuncture can also provide relief.
+Individuals who fail to respond to these treatments after weeks or months may want to consider the effective outpatient procedures performed at Laser Spine Institute.
+Contact us to learn more and for a complimentary review of your CT scan or MRI.